jared52005/Monitor/Software/Readme.md

 **Software**
  * Open `WiresharkTrafficMon.sln` and compile the solution.
  * Go into `Software\WTM.Pcan\bin\Debug`
- * Run the monitor using `WTM.Pcan.exe -b 500000 -i "D:\Path\To\CanIds_Example.xml"` where 500000 is baudrate and `CanIds_Example` is an optional file describing how CAN IDs should be processed
+ * Run the monitor using `WTM.Pcan.exe -b 500000 -f "D:\Path\To\CanIds_Example.xml"` where 500000 is baudrate and `CanIds_Example` is an optional file describing how CAN IDs should be processed
  * Exit the application by pressing `Esc` key

 XL API is described [here](https://cdn.vector.com/cms/content/products/XL_Driver_Library/Docs/XL_Driver_Library_Manual_EN.pdf)